kamotsuru/arducam2ftp/README.md

 https://playground.arduino.cc/Code/FTP/

-Whenever the *diff* by the above calculation exceeds a certain threshold, 20000000 here, the newer image is stored into a ftp server.
+Whenever the *diff* by the above difference calculation exceeds a certain threshold, 20000000 here, the newer image is stored into an ftp server.
 ```
   if (devid.diff > 20000000) { // ftp the current jpg image if the difference between current and previous and images is more than this value
     doFTP(jpeg_buffer, jpeg_size);